camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/using-existing-elasticsearch.md

 kubectl  create secret -n camunda generic elastic-jks --from-file=externaldb.jks
 ```

-The Camunda 8 self-managed Helm chart can then be configured as follows:
+The Camunda 8 Self-Managed Helm chart can then be configured as follows:

 ```yaml
 global: